Building Communities

 Building Communities is the third generation of strategic planning for communities.
 We take the strengths of both older approaches to create a very fast-paced process that is immensely engaging for community leaders and volunteers.

-Empowering Regional Planning with Strong, Local Roots
+Empowering Community and Regional Planning with Strong, Local Roots

 Regional planning is important, but can become meaningless if it is not rooted in local engagement, decisions and action.
 Building Communities integrates regional planning with local processes in order to maintain local priorities and actions while preserving and enhancing the benefits of regional planning.
-Here are our two most recent regional plans:

-©2017 Building Communities, Inc.
+©2025 Building Communities, Inc.